Myanmar Junta Court Sentences Australian Economist, Suu Kyi To 3 Years - UrduPoint

 Myanmar Junta Court Sentences Australian Economist, Suu Kyi To 3 Years

-Yangon, Sept 29 (UrduPoint / Pakistan Point News - 29th Sep, 2022 ) :Myanmar's junta sentenced an Australian economist to three years in prison Thursday while also handing down another conviction to ousted leader Aung San Suu Kyi, a source told AFP on Thursday.
+Yangon, Sept 30 (UrduPoint / Pakistan Point News - 30th Sep, 2022 ) :Myanmar's junta sentenced an Australian economist to three years in prison while also handing down another conviction to ousted leader Aung San Suu Kyi, drawing global condemnation on Thursday.

 Both have been detained since a coup in February last year, when the military ousted Suu Kyi's government, for which Sean Turnell was an adviser.